iMissile/Self.Writing/Analysts/looking_for_tools.md

 - [Remark](remarkjs.com).
 A simple, in-browser, markdown-driven slideshow tool.
 - [Scribble](http://www.tryscribble.com/).
 Simple.
 Markdown.
 Wikis.
 - [Pen.io](http://pen.io/).
 Publish a Beautiful Blog Post Online in Seconds.
 It takes just seconds to publish your article and share it with the world
+- [Slidify](http://ramnathv.github.io/slidify/).
+Stunning presentations from markdown.
+[Get Started](http://ramnathv.github.io/slidify/start.html).
+You can install Slidify, write a three page slide deck and publish it to Github, all in less than 5 minutes!
+[Slidify - Interactive Docs with R Markdown](http://slidify.github.io/)

 - [Overleaf](http://www.overleaf.com/).
 Collaborative Writing and Publishing.
 The easiest way to create, edit and publish your research. (**News**: WriteLaTeX Relaunching as Overleaf)